16192 Coastal Hwy, Lewes, DE 19958-3608

 The best sleep system for side sleepers is a hammock.
-As you hang between two trees in a hammock, the cloth contours the shape of your sleeping body, meaning that side sleepers don’t need to worry about trying to get comfortable on a hard, flat surface.
+As you hang between two trees in a hammock, the cloth contours the shape of your sleeping body, meaning that side sleepers don’t need to worry about getting comfortable on a hard, flat surface.
 Pressure points will become a thing of the past if you choose to hammock over tenting.

 It’s important to note that you do need two trees within proximity of one another to use a hammock set up.
-If you are camping in an area that is short on trees, a hammock might not be your best option.
+A hammock might not be your best option if you are camping in an area that is short on trees.
 If this is the case, we suggest you consider all the tips we’ve mentioned for you to improve your sleep as a side sleeper while in a tent.

 When it comes to camping or any other type of outdoor recreation, there’s never going to be a one size fits all approach.
 Each of us has unique needs for how we live, what we find comfortable, and the gear that we require.
-Doing the research and finding a piece of equipment that will make your outdoor experience as enjoyable as possible is a necessity.
+Researching and finding a piece of equipment that will make your outdoor experience as enjoyable as possible is necessary.

-Side sleepers certainly don’t have to give up their favorite style of sleeping.
+Side sleepers certainly don’t have to give up their favorite sleeping style.
 There’s no need to suffer from an uncomfortable sleep because of the uncomfortable pad.
 With the right sleeping pad that suits all kinds of sleepers, even those who do it on their sides, you’ll have the quality of sleep you deserve and need while you’re spending the night in nature.

 1. What type of sleeping pad is best for side sleepers?